YunoHost/doc/packaging_apps_arguments_format.md

     "help": {
         "en": "some help text in english",
         "fr": "some help text in french"
-    }
+    },
-    "default", "some stuff", // optional, not available for all types "example": "an example value", // optional
+    "example": "an example value", // optional
-    "optional": true, // optional, will skip if not answered },
+    "default", "some stuff", // optional, not available for all types "optional": true // optional, will skip if not answered },
 ```